LynxITDigital/GeoEncoding/README.md

 ```

 # CodePush
 Now you can update your app remotely without going through app store using CodePush.
-Currently it work for iOS only.
+It works with both iOS and Android.

 To bundle
 ```shell